 Bed bugs are insects in the family Cimicidae.
+The most common species of bed bug is cimex lectularius.
 They feed entirely on the blood of vertebrates, however, they have a preference for human blood.
 Bed bugs are sneaky, hiding in places where they can have rapid access to a blood meal and with as little disturbance as possible.
 Once they have fed, bed bugs will quickly abandon their host and hide.

 People who have been bitten by bed bugs often suffer more psychological harm than physical harm.
 The thought of being fed upon as you sleep is extremely disturbing to most people.
 Bed bugs do not transmit disease to humans, and skin reactions to bed bug bites will vary, but most reactions are similar to those of mosquito bites.

 We have created “The Essential Guide to Bed Bugs” to try and answer all of your questions about bed bugs.
 This resource will also provide guidance when you have an infestation.
+You can also find our frequently asked bed bugs questions page for more information.
 Click below to see the answers.

 The common bed bugs, Cimex lectularius, are blood-feeding insects in the family Cimicidae.
 They are temporary ectoparasites, meaning they exist on the outside of their hosts to feed, and spend their time between blood-meals hiding in nearby cracks and crevices.
 They have piercing-sucking mouthparts for feeding purposes, and both males and females of all life-stages feed exclusively on blood.
 Their preferred host is humans, though they will feed on other vertebrates.